The phases of CML

 Female patient at a doctor's appointment

 Around 9 out of 10 people diagnosed with CML are in the chronic phase.
 In this phase the CML is developing very slowly.
-It can also be called a stable phase.
-Fewer than 1 in 10 (10%) of the blood cells in your bone marrow are blasts.
+Fewer than 1 in 10 (10%) of the blood cells in your bone marrow are blast cells.

-With medication (usually taking tablets at home), people with CML in the chronic phase usually live a normal life and have very few symptoms.
-Treatment may keep your CML in the chronic phase for a long time – maybe even for your whole life if you keep taking the medication.
+You may only have mild symptoms or no symptoms at all during this phase.
+Treatment may keep your CML in the chronic phase for a long time – maybe even for your whole life if you keep taking your medication.

 The accelerated phase

-In this phase, there are more immature blast cells present in your blood.
-Between 10% and 30% of the blood cells in your bone marrow are blast cells.
+In this phase, there are more blast cells present – between 10% and 19% of the blood cells in your bone marrow are blast cells.
 You may develop new or more obvious symptoms if your CML enters this phase.
 For example, you may feel more tired than usual or you may lose weight.
 Read more about CML symptoms.

 The blast phase

-If your CML enters the blast phase you will probably have more serious symptoms such as pain in your tummy or bones, a swollen spleen, unusual bleeding such as bleeding gums and nosebleeds, and repeated infections.
+If your CML enters the blast phase, you will probably have more serious symptoms, such as pain in your tummy or bones, a swollen spleen, repeated infections and unusual bleeding, such as bleeding gums and nosebleeds.

 With the right treatment, CML often stays in phase 1, the more stable, chronic phase.
 Read more about how the different phases are treated.